 Most people sleep on a tent when camping.
-However, hammock camping is now slowly gaining popularity among campers mainly because they are more lightweight and easier to set up than tents.
+However, hammock camping and therefore, camping hammock demand, is now slowly gaining popularity among campers mainly because they are more lightweight and easier to set up than tents.
 Though many people think that sleeping in a hammock would expose you to bugs, wild animals, and extreme temperatures, there are actually camping hammocks where one can be protected from the environment.

 1. Camping hammocks come in different lengths and maximum weight capacities

 Camping hammocks have different maximum weight capacity.
 Make sure to choose a camping hammock that can accommodate your weight and height.
 Some single camping hammocks can accommodate as much as 400 lbs.
 Hammocks can be as long as 14 feet to accommodate tall frames.
 It is best to choose a camping hammock, which is slightly longer than your frame and with triple interlocking stitching so it can carry your weight no matter how heavy you are.

 Your weight and height can affect the ideal hammock hang.
 Usually though, the angle of repose is 30 degrees.
 The preferred distance between two trees or posts is around 10 to 15 feet.

 Clearance from the ground would depend upon your sit height.
 If you find it difficult to install anchor points for your camping hammock, this hammock hang calculator from The Ultimate Hang will make it easier for you.

 2. Camping hammocks come in single or double models

 It depends on your preference whether you want to sleep alone or with a partner.
 Hammocks come in single or double size, although it is generally comfortable to sleep alone.
 Parachute camping hammocks usually have single and double models.
 The nylon material is very durable and resistant; hence, it can withstand the weight of two persons.